roseandlily33/teamWorkMakesTheDreamWork/README.md

 Week #12 Challenge

 ## Description:
 A content management system (CMS) the allows easy access to information that is stored in databases.
-Using node.js, inquierer, and MySQL.
+Using node.js, inquirer, console.table, and MySQL.

 ## Screenshots:
 Coming Soon